6 Ways to Upgrade Your Style on a Budget

 Here are a few tips to get you started on upgrading your style on a budget:

-Go With Neutral-Colored Fashion Staples
+Go With Neutral Colored Fashion Staples

 Here’s an example.
 You can start with a base ensemble of a white T-shirt and a black leather skirt.
-Then, you can buy socks in colorful stripes to pair with sneakers and add a yellow scarf or a pink beret for a final touch.
+Then, you can buy socks in colourful stripes to pair with trainers and add a yellow scarf or a pink beret for a final touch.
 The main pieces may be “plain” on their own, but you can add punchy personal touches that will make them look more unique.

-Explore Thrift Stores with Care
+Explore Charity Shops with Care

 Mind Your Body Shape and the Fit of Your Clothes

 There are certain styles that are much better suited for certain body shapes.
-For example, if you have narrow shoulders, a trim waist, and a full bottom (commonly referred to as “the pear”), it’s best to emphasize your upper body.
+For example, if you have narrow shoulders, a trim waist and a full bottom (commonly referred to as “the pear”), it’s best to emphasize your upper body.
 You can do this by wearing off-shoulder tops or ruffled, embellished blouses.

 Match Your Metals